Gylvaginning/exp-otter/README.md

 # exp-otter
-A repository for mixing and matching experimental files
+A repository for experimental and test files